modernweb-dev/rocket/site/pages/40--blog/002--sharing-time/index.rocket.md

 Now we can use all loader-defined components on every page.

 Let me repeat that...

-➡️ We add the components ONCE to the `export const components` ➡️ Rocket will decide if and when the loading and registration should happen
+➡️ We add the components ONCE to the `export const components` <br>
+➡️ Rocket will decide if and when the loading and registration should happen <br>

 ---

 Components will be server-rendered by default and no JavaScript will be required This opens up a whole new world of possibilities 🤯

-➡️ Componentize our styles
+➡️ Componentize our styles <br>
-➡️ Only styles of components that we actually use will be shipped ➡️ Sort of tree shaking for CSS on a component basis
+➡️ Only styles of components that we actually use will be shipped <br>
+➡️ Sort of tree shaking for CSS on a component basis <br>

 ---